Help for Individuals & Families affected by COVID-19

 How do I submit the documents?

 All submission, review, and payments will be done virtually so you don't have to leave your house.
-Submit documents through email to email@example.com.
+Submit documents directly to your reviewer after they contact you.
 In the email, attach the PDF of your online bills or take a photo with your phone and send it to the email above.

 What documents will I need to submit?